Killing of Neda Agha-Soltan: Circumstances of her death

 Her last words were, "I'm burning, I'm burning!" according to Panahi.
 She died en route to Tehran's Shariati hospital.
 However, the civilian physician who tended to Agha-Soltan in the video stated that she died on the scene.
 Hejazi, standing one metre away from her when she was shot, tried to stanch her wound with his hands.
 Hejazi said nearby members of the crowd pulled a man from his motorcycle while shouting: "We got him, we got him", disarmed him, obtained his identity card and identified him as a member of the Basij government militia.
 The militiaman was shouting, "I didn't want to kill her."
 The protesters let him go, but they kept the alleged killer's identity card and took many photographs of him.
 (Note: According to an eyewitness, Dr. Ārash Hejāzi.)
-A recent documentary on the shooting contained a previously unseen clip of demonstrators capturing the militiaman seconds after the shooting.
+An episode of This World that aired on 24 November 2009 contained a previously unseen clip of demonstrators capturing the militiaman seconds after the shooting.

 According to Hejazi, the version of events according to authorities kept changing from saying "that she was alive.
 Then they said the footage was fake.
 One day they said a BBC reporter killed her.
 Then they said it was the CIA.
 Then they said the [Mujahedin] Khalq Organization [MKO] was behind it."